Random interpolation in the Nevanlinna and Smirnov classes and related spaces: Proof of the main result

 Now define $C_p= \max (C_p',C_p'')$ and the result follows. \end{proof}

 \begin{lem} Let $\Lambda$ be a random sequence and $p\geq 1$.
 Suppose that $\lambda$ and $\mu$ belong to different dyadic annuli.
 Then there exists $C>0$ such that

 \end{lem}

-\begin{proof} Dyadic annuli have constant pseudohyperbolic diameter.
-For this reason we can assume that if $\lambda$ and $\mu$ belong to different annuli, then there exists a constant $c>0$ such that $\rho(\lambda,\mu) \geq c$.
-It can happen that two points are close to the border of the respective annuli we considered.
-In this case, we consider these points as being in the same annulus and apply Lemma \ref{diagonal estimate}.
+\begin{proof} Dyadic annuli have constant pseudohyperbolic width.
+For this reason, we can assume that if $\lambda$ and $\mu$ belong to different annuli, then there exists a constant $c>0$ such that $\rho(\lambda,\mu) \geq c$.
+If two points lie near the common border between adjacent annuli, we treat them as belonging to the same annulus and apply Lemma \ref{diagonal estimate}.
 Since for every $p\geq 1$ there exists $c>0$ such that we have

 Consider $|\lambda|= r_1$ and $|\mu|= r_2$, then

 Given that $1 - |\lambda||\mu| > \max (1-|\lambda|,1-|\mu|)$, we obtain

 \end{proof}